scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         specified in the 'hmtx' table.
     -   Pdf filter decode didn't work if given an array of filters (not even in the array contain only a single filter).
-    -   FontForge doesn't support pdf encryption which seems to require a license from RSA.
+    -   websharpstudios doesn't support pdf encryption which seems to require a license from RSA.
 Before we'd just announce failure for no reason, now announce that the file is encrypted and we can't read it.